coverprice/postgres_row_history/README.md

 - Changes are stored in JSONB format, so this cannot handle data types that can't be represented in JSONB.
 - It's still possible for there to be race conditions when using TRUNCATE because in Postgres a TRUNCATE is "seen" outside its transaction.
+- Primary keys are expected to be immutable, so updates to primary key values are **not logged**.
+E.g. if you `UPDATE foo SET id=2 WHERE id=1`, this will not log the old/new values.

 ## Install & Usage